rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 **Step 4:** Add tests for your new functionality and run all tests locally to check you've not broken anything else (see below for how to do this)!

-**Step 5:** Push your bug fix or new feature to your local repository `git push`
+**Step 5:** Push your bug fix or new feature to your remote repository `git push`

 **Step 6:** Create a pull request to the [RDKit repo](https://github.com/rdkit/rdkit.git) filling in the requested information.